What’s are Bitcoin Over-the-Counter (OTC) brokers?

 Bitcoin OTC vs Exchanges

 However, depending on who you are, one upside or downside of OTCs is that they are not transparent.
-So while you can try to gauge whether there is a lot of trade flow through an OTC desk by reading their reports (if any), there is no way you can verify if they are being truthful.
-On the other hand you can conduct trades privately compared to on exchanges.
+So while you can try to gauge whether there is a lot of trade flow through an OTC desk by reading their reports (if any), there is no way you can verify if they are being truthful or giving you the best price.
+On the other hand you can conduct trades privately compared to on exchanges and the price will be “locked-in” and not subject to any fluctuation between the time of agreement and the time of settlement.

 How to trade Bitcoin with OTC Brokers